cirocosta/docs-tap/scc/building-from-source.md

-To fetch source code from a repository that requires credentials to be presented, one must provide those via a Kubernetes Secret object that's referenced by the `GitRepostiory` object created for that Workload.
+To fetch source code from a repository that requires credentials to be presented, one must provide those via a Kubernetes Secret object that's referenced by the `GitRepostiory` object created for that Workload (see [how it works](#how-it-works) to know more about the underlying process of detecting changes to the repository).

 ```
 Workload/tanzu-java-web-app